 During the first year, the VIRT-EU project's ethnographic teams (ITU; LSE) sought to map out what IoT development in Europe currently looks like through a range of qualitative fieldwork engagements such as attending relevant IoT events across Europe (reported in Deliverable 2.2, Section 3.0).

-Task 3.3 - Amsterdam field site - on-going to complete in M21 In the course of this work we noticed a proliferation of manifestos among IoT developers and analysed 28 of these documents to localize what kinds of values and concerns circulate among Europe based IoT developers at this point in time.
-In addition to gaining insights into a number of concerns expressed by different IoT developers in Europe related to the development of IoT technologies such as issues of privacy, control, (in)visibility, sustainability, openness and responsibility47, the manifesto analysis guided the choice of field site for a three month in depth ethnographic fieldwork.
+Task 3.3 - Amsterdam field site - on-going to complete in M21 concerns circulate among Europe based IoT developers at this point in time.
+In addition to gaining insights into a number of concerns expressed by different IoT developers in Europe related to the development of IoT technologies such as issues of privacy, control, (in)visibility, sustainability, openness and responsibility, the manifesto analysis guided the choice of field site for a three month in depth ethnographic fieldwork.